fumitoh/modelx/doc/source/installation.rst

 Python version
 --------------

-modelx requires Python 3.6 or newer. modelx does not work with Python 3 older than version 3.6 or any version of Python 2.
+modelx requires Python 3.6 or newer.
+However, Python 3.6 reached its `end of life <https://devguide.python.org/devcycle/#end-of-life-branches>`_ so if you're still using Python 3.6, you should upgrade it.
+The newer the version of Python is, the faster it performs.

 Package dependency